California Coastal Spotlight: Ventura

 Dogs allowed: No

 Have you given up on the idea of finding Los Angeles County beaches that aren’t overrun by crowds?
 Let us introduce you to a hidden gem by the name of Carbon Beach.
 This beach in Los Angeles isn't private, but it certainly feels like it.
-You'll encounter a few other folks as you walk behind the homes of the ultra-wealthy, but otherwise, this long stretch of sand is largely under the radar.
-Plus, the water is excellent for swimming and the sand is soft and cozy—perfect for a solo lazy afternoon or a romantic afternoon cozied up with your beaux.
+Walking behind the ultra-wealthy's mansions will put you in the company of a few other people, but other than that, this lengthy expanse of sand remains virtually undiscovered.
+The sand is smooth and comfortable, making it ideal for a romantic day spent curled up with your significant other or for a lonely languid afternoon.
+The water is also great for swimming.

 Address: Manhattan Beach Boulevard and The Strand, Manhattan Beach